shreya2430/FaceDetection-Text-Extractor-from-Image/README.md

 ```

 ## Results
 - **Text Analysis Accuracy: Achieved 85% accuracy on summarization tests with a dataset of over 1,000 instances.**
 - **Face/Eye Detection: Robust detection using Haar cascades on varied image datasets.**

-## NOTE -  KINDLY OPEN THIS "image_processing(final)-Copy1.ipynb" to view code.
-image_processing(final) is the main code.
-kindly download it if not open.
-#Image_Processing-FaceDetection And Text-Extractor-from-Image